grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* maybe you can just end this section with the Grackle being depth-charged.
 The idea being that they _could_ be finished (though obviously this is a hope of the characters, not something the reader would believe -- an interesting distinction of things in the macguffin territory of writing theory)
 			* Depth-charging happed around chap 6, line 674
 			* would need some editing to make the Prospect think the Grackle might be sunk
-	* [ ] the bicycle race (you'll have to grep out 'bicycle' and 'bike' references)
+	* [X] the bicycle race (you'll have to grep out 'bicycle' and 'bike' references)
-		* [ ] Bicycles mentioned in first chapter
+		* [X] Bicycles mentioned in first chapter
 			* chap 1, line 174
-		* [ ] There is a reference to the bicycles chained up in the hold at word 4427
+		* [X] There is a reference to the bicycles chained up in the hold at word 4428
-		* [ ] Another reference: Chap 5, like 322 and 332
+		* [X] Another reference: Chap 5, like 322 and 332
-		* [ ] the bike race is in the beginning of chapter 7. clearly demarcated by notes, it could be easily sliced out
+		* [X] the bike race is in the beginning of chapter 7. clearly demarcated by notes, it could be easily sliced out
-			* [ ] though I think this has to go along with combining chapter 7 and 8. (maybe 8 gets a coda instead, and there's only 7 chapters + coda/epilogue)
+			* [X] though I think this has to go along with combining chapter 7 and 8. (maybe 8 gets a coda instead, and there's only 7 chapters + coda/epilogue)
 	* [-] the cookout
 		* No, keep this.
 * [ ] Combine chapters 7 and 8 (since 7 is too short after removing the bike race).